chsxf/mfx.wiki.mirror/Using-Templates.md

 We want to provide a template file for the `TestRoute.hello` route.

-<abbr title="php-micro-framework in short">MFX</abbr>'s default behaviour when mapping routes to templates is to complete the templates root folder path with the class name as a sub folder and the method name as the file name.
+MFX's default behaviour when mapping routes to templates is to complete the templates root folder path with the class name as a sub folder and the method name as the file name.

 For `TestRoute.hello`, the resulting path will be `app/templates/TestRoute/hello.twig` (with respect of the route's case).